DELIVERABLES & METHODS

 Over the years, it's become clear to me that UX designers must become design advocates.
 UX designers cannot simply show up to work and expect the design process to happen without doing some education around the office.
 We have to communicate and advocate the value of our work in the workplace.

 Students often come to class believing that others in Tech will help them learn more on the job about the "new" field of UX.
-They are surprised to learn that UX (and it's other names) has been around for a while, that their perceptions of UX were myopic, and that many companies still struggle with what UX design is and does.
+They are surprised to learn that UX (and its other names) has been around for a while, that their perceptions of UX were myopic, and that many companies still struggle with what UX design is and does.

 During the first cohort I taught, my co-instructor Ashely Karr answered a question with "it depends."
 This encouraged me to welcome ambiguity into the classroom and to recognize and allow students to come as they may, full of misconceptions and unrealistic expectations.

 Over the 10-week program, we shed light on these misconceptions and help students communicate the UX design process in more nuanced ways.
-It's exciting to watch these new designers expand their perspectives and become advocates for user-centered design.
+It's exciting to watch new designers expand their perspectives and become advocates for user-centered design.

 In martial arts class, Sensei encouraged the upper belts to teach the lower belts because you have to pay more attention to what you do and why you do it.
-Not only does this add a critical lens to your practice, it also trains you to begin learning self-critical techniques required for deliberate practice.
+Not only does this add a critical lens to your practice, but it also trains you to begin learning self-critical techniques required for deliberate practice.

 As with any discipline, practicing the same thing over-and-over without self-assessment and expert feedback only leads to muscle memory and/or rote memorization.
 It won't correct poor form or help one learn deeper analysis.

 Frequently, I see students attempt to skip design activities because they think nothing will change their thinking until they get into higher-fidelity work.
 But we cannot improve our design practice by blowing past what we think we've already mastered.
-As a UX design instructor I've learned to encourage students to slow down despite their fears of "wasting time."
+As a UX design instructor, I've learned to encourage students to slow down despite their fears of "wasting time."

 You can always get better at sketching.
 But that's not the point of deliberately practicing low fidelity design activities.
-You do it to get better at exploring alternative design solutions; To get better at articulating the strengths and weakness of alternatives based on your design target.
+You do it to get better at exploring alternative design solutions; To get better at articulating the strengths and weaknesses of alternatives based on your design target.

 10 weeks isn't very long to learn the depths of user experience design, but it is a great way to learn the basics through deliberate practice and quickly master the foundations of UX.